shpaz/openshift-data-workshop/3-monitor-amq-system/README.md

             value: "/"
 ```

-Now that we have the `Pod` running, We'll deploy a `Service` that will help up interact within the cluster itself:
+Now that we have the `Pod` running, We'll deploy a `Service` that will help up interact within the cluster itself.
+Go to `Topology -> Add+ -> YAML` and past the following:

 ```bash
 apiVersion: v1